Specialty Care for Fibromuscular Dysplasia at UPMC

 Fibromuscular dysplasia occurs when one or more of your arteries has an abnormal cluster of cells growing in the artery wall.
 This causes a narrowing of the artery, resulting in damage to the artery and decreased blood flow.
 It most often occurs in arteries leading to the kidney.
 Complications from untreated fibromuscular dysplasia include high blood pressure and risk of aneurysm.

-Visit The Heart & Vascular at UPMC Susquehanna and meet with a cardiologist for expert diagnosis and treatment of fibromuscular dysplasia in Williamsport, PA, and the surrounding areas.
+Visit The Heart and Vascular Institute at UPMC and meet with a cardiologist for expert diagnosis and treatment of fibromuscular dysplasia in Williamsport, PA, and the surrounding areas.

 Fibromuscular Dysplasia Symptoms

 If you have fibromuscular dysplasia, you may not have any symptoms.
 However, if stenosis (narrowing) restricts blood flow through the affected artery, the following symptoms may occur: